sefeg/sefeg.github.io/README.md

 [Gulp file-include](https://www.npmjs.com/package/gulp-file-include) is used to pre-process include instructions for the common files (header, profile-overview).
 Source files with pre-process instructions are located in **/src**.

 Run *gulp fileinclude* to pre-process the source pages in the **/src** folder.
-The output is located in the root.
+The output is located in root.